Lubiąż Abbey: History

 Władysław's eldest son, Duke Bolesław I the Tall, had spent several years in German exile.
 When he assumed the rule of Lower Silesia, he invited Cistercian monks from Pforta Abbey on the Saale River (in present-day Thuringia) and settled them in Lubiąż as the first of their order in Silesia.
 Due to lack of funding and political turmoil, construction, which started in 1163, dragged on for years.
 The first monastery complex was finally completed 1175, when Duke Bolesław I issued the official foundation charter at Grodziec Castle.
 Through drainage works the monks reclaimed land in the swampy environs of the monastery, implemented three-field crop rotation and laid out vineyards.
 Their efforts were successful and marked the beginning of the medieval German Ostsiedlung to Silesia.
 Lubiąż was, at the time of its foundation, the furthest east point of German settlement in Slavic lands.

+From its foundation to the cession of Silesia to Poland in 1945, Lubiąż Abbey was widely known by its German name, Kloster Leubus.
+Its Latin name was Abbatia Lubensis.
+It was dedicated to the Assumption of Mary.